 Parent-directed aggression and violence by children is a complex issue and may not be explained by focusing upon a single factor.
 The affected parents tend to delay seeking help from professionals due to not knowing where to seek help or even an inability to identify their experiences as a problem.
 This book provides parents and professionals with the much-needed information to tackle this incidence.

-In this book, Kuay and Towl draw upon the evidence from past studies and case examples to describe the occurrence of child to parent aggression and violence, and highlight the different but equally important roles by individuals and communities in intervening and preventing the incidence.
+In this book, Hue San Kuay and Graham Towl draw upon the evidence from past studies and case examples to describe the occurrence of child to parent aggression and violence, and highlight the roles by individuals and communities in intervening and preventing agression and violence.
 The nature-versus-nurture debate is included and callous-unemotional traits are explained as a predictor of aggression.
 The effect of parent-directed aggression is discussed, and prevention and intervention methods are presented.
 Delaying help-seeking could lead to serious consequences and make it harder to effectively intervene.